-Time to combine your favorite summer things; sun, sand and horticulture.
+It’s time to combine your favorite summer things: sun, sand, and horticulture.

 That’s right, we’re creating a beach terrarium!